petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/deployment-strategies.md

 * **Infrastructure** - regardless of being on cloud or in a company physical facility, computer servers and network infrastructure need to be provided.
 * **Platform Software** - involves all of the related software needed for the Application to be properly installed, such as a Database, a Search engine, a web server, and so on.
 * **Architecture** - any business application has to be able to scale - maybe due to a new marketing campaign.
-Iit will need failure detection or high availability measures to ensure business continuity.
+It will need failure detection or high availability measures to ensure business continuity.
 It will need various environments for development and testing, along with production.
 * **Monitoring** - circumstances might change, so the application needs to be constantly monitored and analyzed.
 * **Security** - with cyber-threats becoming more and more common, users have to be securely connected, their data has to be protected, and so on.
 Also, Backup routines and Disaster Recovery plans need to be in place.
 * **Upgrades and Updates** - the application will have to be updated and upgraded to keep providing new functionality or be patched with bug fixes or security fixes.